djacquel/pygmeeweb.com/_posts/2013-09-26-cms-day02-behavior-driven-development-with-behat-and-mink.markdown

     }
 {% endhighlight %}

-Behat is unable to find steps ([steps documentation on behat.org](http://docs.behat.org/quick_intro.html#more-about-steps)) and advise you to implement them.
+Behat is unable to find steps ([steps documentation on behat.org][steps documentation on behat.org]) and advise you to implement them.

 But wait !
 We have **Mink** onboard !
 And Mink comes with predefined steps.